Approval-Based Committee Voting under Incomplete Information: Representation under Incomplete Information

-An important goal in committee voting concerns the representation of voters.
-Sufficiently large and cohesive groups of voters should be adequately represented in the committee.
-In this section, we investigate the problem of representation under incomplete preference information: Given a committee $W$ and partial profile $\P$, does $W$ possibly or necessarily provide some form of representation?
-We mainly focus on \emph{justified representation} \cite{ABC+16a}, and discuss stronger representation axioms at the end of this section.
+An important goal in committee voting concerns the proportional representation of voters.
+In this section, we investigate the problem of representation under incomplete preference information: Given a committee $W$ and partial profile $\P$, does $W$ possibly, or necessarily, provide proportional representation \wrt a completion of $\P$?
+We formalize (proportional) representation via the well-known ``justified representation'' axioms.
+In particular, we consider the basic axiom known as \emph{justified representation} (\emph{JR})~\cite{ABC+16a}, the related stronger representation axioms \emph{proportional justified representation} (\emph{PJR})~\cite{SFF+17a} and \emph{extended justified representation} (\emph{EJR})~\cite{ABC+16a}, and their recently introduced robust variations PJR+ and EJR+~\cite{BrPe23a}.
+These axioms share the same idea: every group of voters that is sufficiently large and cohesive should be adequately represented in the winning committee.
+The differences between the axioms are the exact requirements of size, cohesiveness and representation for these sets.

+The axioms JR, PJR+, and EJR+ can be verified efficiently even if the committee size $k$ is part of the input \citep{ABC+16a,BrPe23a}.
+Therefore, this section focuses on these three axioms, and does not make the assumption that $k$ is fixed.
+The axioms PJR and EJR, for which the verification problem is intractable when $k$ is part of the input \citep{ABC+16a,AEH+18a}, are discussed in \Cref{sec:pjr-ejr}.